Crown appeals teen rapist's home detention sentence

-Jayden Desmond Meyer, 18, is currently serving a nine-month home detention sentence, passed down to him by Tauranga District Court judge Christopher Harding in July, for raping four girls and sexually violating a fifth.
+Jayden Desmond Meyer, 18, is serving a nine-month home detention sentence, imposed by Tauranga District Court judge Christopher Harding in July, for raping four girls and sexually violating a fifth.

 However, Crown Law has now filed an appeal against Judge Harding's decision, the Crown Solicitor for Tauranga Anna Pollett confirmed.

-It comes despite Pollett earlier defending her support for Meyer's home detention sentence after public outrage at the decision.
+Pollett earlier defended her support for Meyer's home detention sentence after public outrage at the decision.

 In his decision, Judge Harding had said a sentence of imprisonment being typical of this level of offending is "undoubtedly correct".

-But the written sentencing decision does not detail how Judge Harding reached the conclusion home detention would be the most appropriate sentence.
+But the written sentencing decision does not detail how Judge Harding reached the conclusion home detention would be appropriate.

 "I accept the probation report and the submissions of counsel that home detention on all charges is the appropriate outcome," Harding's decision reads.